aparkening/tea_tastes/development_process.md

 - Home
 - Sign up
 - Log in
-- User home (user-specific list of notes)
+- User home
 	- Edit user
 - Display all notes
 	- Create new note
+		- Create new tea
+			- Create new shop
 	- Display note
 	- Edit note
 - Display all teas
-	- Create new tea
-		- Create tea shop
 	- Display tea
 	- Edit tea
 - Display all shops
+	- Display shop
 	- Edit shop
-	- All shops

 #### Main page (index.html)

 - Summarize product: words and image(s) for what project is and why you'd use it
 - Display login and signup links
+- List of notes (latest first)

 #### Sign Up and Log In

 - Form
 	- Required username and password

-#### Authenticated User Home
+#### User Home

-- Link to add note
-- List of user-specific notes
+- List of user-specific notes (latest first)

+#### Edit User

+- Pre-filled form
-	- Can sort by date and tea name
+- Error and success messages
-- Short list of notes from others

 #### Create New Note

 - Form with error messages
-- Form includes fields for tea shop name and URL
+- New tea and new shop creation fields

 #### Display Note

 - Note content
-- Edit and delete links
 - Success message upon creation
-- Delete link

-#### Display User

-- Profile information
-- List of user notes

-#### Display Shop

-- Profile information, including URL
-- List of notes for teas from shop
-- Delete link if authenticated user and no related notes
+- Edit and delete links if note author

 #### Edit Note

-- Pre-filled form
-- Delete link
-- Error and success messages

-#### Edit User Profile

-- Pre-filled form
-- Error and success messages

-#### Edit Shop

 - Pre-filled form
 - Error and success messages